softwareguru/istio-events/content/sessions/aw.md

 tags:
 ---

-"Organizations that are running a handful (or more) of microservices deploy Istio to provide a substrate of secure connectivity, uniform visibility, and granular control over service requests.
+Organizations that are running a handful (or more) of microservices deploy Istio to provide a substrate of secure connectivity, uniform visibility, and granular control over service requests.
 Operating at Layer 5, Istio fills unmet service-level needs.

 This workshop introduces service mesh concepts and each aspect of Istio.
 Gain hands-on experience with this popular tool as you learn how to deploy and configure Istio alongside microservices running in Kubernetes.